almas77abolfazl/electromond/README.md

 Commands
-electromond create <project-name>: Create a new Electron project. electromond add-component <component-name>: Add a new component. electromond start: Start the Electron app. electromond publish: Build and publish the app.
+electromond new <project-name>: Create a new Electron project. electromond add-component <component-name>: Add a new component. electromond start: Start the Electron app. electromond publish: Build and publish the app.
 Example Usage
 bash
 Copy code
-electromond create my-app
+electromond new my-app
 cd my-app
 electromond start
 electromond add-component header